Print Fleet Security

 Is your managed print service actually covering security?

-Many organizations do not discover the gap until an audit, cyber insurance renewal, new CISO, compliance review, or client security questionnaire raises the question directly: who configured the printers and scanners on the network, and where is that configuration documented?
+Most organizations don't discover the gap until an audit, a cyber insurance renewal, a new CISO, a compliance review, or a client security questionnaire asks it directly: who configured the printers and scanners on the network, and where is that documented?

-The concern is not whether printers are dangerous.
-The concern is whether anyone can confidently say how they are configured.
+The concern isn't whether printers are dangerous.
+It's whether anyone can confidently say how they're configured.

 Why the gap exists